vishakhatak09/chosen/README.md

 # Chosen - Angular

-Resume builder with Angular 8 and Angular Material
+Chosen

 ## The Community

-Share your ideas, discuss Fuse and help each other.
+Share your ideas, discuss and help each other.

-[Click here](http://staging.chosenyou.com) to see our Community page.

 ## Development server